google/WebFundamentals/src/content/en/updates/2017/04/chrome-59-deprecations.md

 [Chromium Bug](https://bugs.chromium.org/p/chromium/issues/detail?id=654861)

-## Remove remote and readonly members of MediaStreamTrack
+## Remove MediaStreamTrack.remote

-In Chrome 48 the `MediaStreamTrack.remote` and `MediaStreamTrack.readonly`
-properties were added in support of the
-[Media Capture and Streams API](https://w3c.github.io/mediacapture-main/) with the goal of allowing JavaScript to know whether a WebRTC `MediaStreamTrack` is from a remote source or a local one.
+In Chrome 48 the `MediaStreamTrack.remote` property was added in support of the [Media Capture and Streams API](https://w3c.github.io/mediacapture-main/) with the goal of allowing JavaScript to know whether a WebRTC `MediaStreamTrack` is from a remote source or a local one.

-Since that time, these properties have been removed from the spec.
-As of Chrome 59, they are no longer supported.
+Since that time, this property has been removed from the spec.
+As of Chrome 59, it is no longer supported.

 [Chromium Bug](https://bugs.chromium.org/p/chromium/issues/detail?id=598704)

-## Remove support for ProgressEvent
+## Remove support creating ProgressEvent with document.createEvent()

 Earlier versions of the DOM spec required implementation of `document.createEvent("ProgressEvent")`.
 However usage was always low and